-Healthy.io (UK) Limited, a company registered in the UK (together with its parent company, affiliates, and/or related companies - "Healthy", "we", "our" or "us") uses certain web monitoring and tracking technologies, such as cookies, beacons, pixels, tags, and scripts (collectively, "Cookies").
-These technologies are used in order to provide, maintain, and improve our websites and platform (the "Services"), to optimize our offerings and marketing activities, and to provide our visitors and users ("you" , "your") with a better experience (for example, in order to track your preferences, to better secure our Services, to identify technical issues, and to monitor and improve the overall performance of our Services).
+Healthy.io Ltd (together with its parent company, affiliates, subsidiaries, and/or related companies - "Healthy", "we", "our" or "us") uses certain web monitoring and tracking technologies, such as cookies, beacons, pixels, tags, and scripts (collectively, "Cookies").
+These technologies are used in order to provide, maintain, and improve our websites and platform (the "Services"), to optimize our offerings and marketing activities, and to provide our visitors and users ("you”, "your") with a better experience (for example, in order to track your preferences, to better secure our Services, to identify technical issues, and to monitor and improve the overall performance of our Services).

 This Cookie Policy contains information on what Cookies are, the Cookies used on our Services, how to reject Cookies, and some useful links for further reading on the subject.
 If you are unable to find the information you were looking for, or you have any further questions about the use of Cookies on our Services, please email [email protected].